2006 Ford 400: Background

 The Ford 400 was the 36th of 36 scheduled stock car races of the 2006 NASCAR Nextel Cup Series, and the final round of the ten-race season-ending 2006 Chase for the Nextel Cup.
 It was held on November 19, 2006, in Homestead, Florida, at Homestead–Miami Speedway, an intermediate track that holds NASCAR races.
 The race was held on Homestead–Miami Speedway's standard track; a 1.5 mi four-turn oval track.
 The track's turns are banked from 18 to 20 degrees, while both the front stretch, the location of the finish line, and the back stretch are banked at three degrees.

-Before the race Jimmie Johnson led the Drivers' Championship with 6,332 points, and Matt Kenseth was second.
-Denny Hamlin and Kevin Harvick tied for third and Dale Earnhardt Jr. rounded out the top five drivers competing for the 2006 Chase for the Nextel Cup.
-A maximum of 195 points were available for the final race, which meant Kenseth could still win the championship.
-Johnson need to finish twelfth to become the champion as, even if Kenseth won, Johnson would still be ahead of Kenseth.
-In the event that Kenseth won, and he and Johnson were tied on points, both drivers would have five wins, but Johnson would be the champion as he had more second-place finishes than Kenseth.
+Before the race, Jimmie Johnson led the Drivers' Championship with 6,332 points, followed by Matt Kenseth.
+Denny Hamlin and Kevin Harvick tied for third and Dale Earnhardt Jr. completed the top five drivers competing for the 2006 Chase for the Nextel Cup.
+The final race had a maximum of 195 points available, which meant Kenseth could still win the championship.
+Johnson had to finish twelfth to become champion because even if Kenseth won, Johnson would still be ahead of him.
+If Kenseth won and he and Johnson were tied on points, both drivers would have five victories, but Johnson would be the champion because he had more second-place finishes than Kenseth.
 Jeff Gordon, Jeff Burton, Mark Martin, Kasey Kahne completed the top ten.
 Chevrolet had already secured the Manufacturers' Championship, and entered the race on 273 points; Dodge was second with 199, followed by Ford with 193.
 Greg Biffle was the race's defending champion.